 *By trace I mean that it is a (generally lower-levels) contaminant to the product as a result of the manufacturing process, not a (generally much higher-levels) intentional additive.
 The companies that make most of these products are not intentionally adding lead to their recycled glass products.

-Here are the links to products from the three brands that I would consider #SaferChoices when purchasing new/modern glassware.
-Again, all of the modern versions of clear glass plates from the following brands that I have tested have been lead-free (each of the links below is to a product from this brand on Amazon):
+Below are Amazon Affiliate links to products from the three brands that I would consider #SaferChoices when purchasing new/modern glassware.
+To reiterate, all of the modern versions of clear glass plates from the following brands that I have tested have been lead-free (each of the links below is to a product from this brand on Amazon):